nushrat-zahan-jui/CPU-Monitoring-/README.md

 I used the psutil library to collect system information such as CPU percentage and frequency.
 To make the output more user-friendly, I added color indicators (green, yellow, red) based on CPU usage levels.
 This makes it easier to quickly understand whether the CPU load is low, moderate, or high.

 Technologies Used:
--python
--psutil library
+python,
+psutil library,
--command line interface
+command line interface

 Features:
--Shows overall CPU usage
+Shows overall CPU usage,
--Displays CPU frequency (current and maximum)
+Displays CPU frequency,
--Live CPU usage monitoring
+Live CPU usage monitoring,
--Color-coded output for better readability
+Color-coded output for better readability,

 How to Run:
--Install Python (if not installed)
+Install Python (if not installed),
--Install required library:
+Install required library,
--pip install psutil
+pip install psutil,
--Run the script:
--python CPU.py
+python CPU.py

 This project helped me understand how to work with system-level data in Python and how to create an interactive CLI-based application.